nclark-lab/PhyloGenomicsLab/README.md

 Full walkthroughs and documentation are available on the [RERconverge GitHub repository](https://github.com/nclark-lab/RERconverge)**
 ---

+# Summary and Learning Objectives

+By completing this handout, students should be able to:

+- Explain how convergent evolution can be used to infer gene–trait associations
+- Describe how RERconverge computes relative evolutionary rates
+- Interpret correlations between evolutionary rates and binary traits

+---

 ## Biological Background
 Tooth enamel is the hardest tissue in vertebrates and requires a coordinated developmental program involving genes such as:
 - *ENAM*